TRK307/layered-threat-blocking-openwrt-banip-control-d/control-d/README.md

 - **Encrypted DNS %** — should read 100% once everything's routed through DoT
 - **Home Country Traffic %** — a rough anomaly check; a sudden dip can mean a device is resolving somewhere unexpected
 - **Endpoints list** — per-device breakdown, including devices connecting from outside the home network

-## Nothing Sensitive Here

-Screenshots use generic device names (`phone-1`, `laptop-1`) and no real resolver ID.
-If you're setting this up yourself, keep your own resolver ID and any real device names out of anything you make public.